antonpetkoff/identifier-suggestion/README.md

   - [ ] Extract a logging module which controls what and where is logged (e.g. stdout, wandb, etc)
   - [ ] Rewrite the Seq2Seq model without TensorFlow Addons
     - [ ] Add plot of attention weights

+- [x] Serve the trained model for predictions
+  - [x] Try to serialize the model TF SavedModel
+    - [x] Make the Seq2Seq class a tf.Module with @tf.functions with signatures so that it can be serialized
+    - [x] However, the Encoder and Decoder models are NOT properly serialized and multiple issues arise
+  - [x] Save Checkpoints (weights) of the model to disk on every 2nd epoch
+  - [x] Restore a model and its weights from a checkpoint
+  - [x] Preprocess the raw input text for the model and make a prediction
+  - [x] Expose an HTTP endpoint for predicting the method name for a given source code input

 - [x] Create data input pipeline with tf.data Dataset API
   - [x] Preprocess raw text sequences into padded number sequences (IO efficient)